 What is a winter bike?
 Perhaps the best way to answer this is, what is not a winter bike?

-Most bikes sold in North America are designed for recreation, and recreation usually means: spring, summer and autumn.
-Of course you can ride one of these bikes all winter (many people do!), but repairs will begin to add up.
+Most bikes sold in North America are designed for recreation, which means: spring and summer.
+Of course you can ride one of these recreational bikes all winter, but repairs will begin to add up.

 In Europe, bikes are made for transportation, and that means all-season transportation.
-This design ethos changes everything!
+This changes everything!

-The problem is, riding in winter is more dangerous than riding in summer, so having a bike near-death means you're pretty compromised, safety wise.
+The problem is, riding in winter is more dangerous than riding in summer, so having a bike near-death means you're pretty compromised yourself!

-The cool thing about an all-season bike built for transportation is that it's an awesome all the time!
-Generally speaking, when you buy an all-season bike, you have an amazing summer bike and an equally amazing winter bike!
-In summer, you can take the bike through the city to work, or ride longer distances on trails.
+In summer, you can take the bike through the city to work, or ride recreational distances.
 In the winter, the bike is super low-maintenance, so you're not always taking a toothbrush to your cold, greasy chain.

 So, what makes a good all-season bike?
-Not surprisingly, it's just a frame and parts designed for that.
-That means strong finishes on the frame that are corrosion resistant, and parts that are internally sealed rather than exposed to snow, oil and muck.
+It starts with strong corrosion resistant finishes, and parts that are internally sealed rather than exposed to snow, oil and muck.

 WHAT'S SO DIFFERENT ABOUT A WINTER BIKE?